TheWiselyBearded/ChatbotAvatarAI/README.md

 For the YOLO-NAS server instance, please check out [this repository](https://github.com/TheWiselyBearded/yolonas-server/tree/main).

+### Group Based NPCs [Experimental]

+Check out the `NPCGroup` scene to setup multiple NPCs to chat with one another.
+One NPC is design to invoke the conversation about collision with another NPC (or player).
+USing the `NPCGroupCommunicator` component, simply assign the NPC group you'd like and they'll use event systems to communicate with one another once they finish speaking.

 ## Roadmap:
 - Integrate RageAgainstThePixel's Open AI library (https://github.com/RageAgainstThePixel/com.openai.unity).
 - Add support for Eleven Labs' text-to-voice library (https://github.com/RageAgainstThePixel/com.rest.elevenlabs).